mariaaam1428/mariaaam1428/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
 <h4> I'm Mariam Awad Alla from Egypt.
 I'm a Highly motivated Computer Engineering student with a strong dedication to academic excellence and a passion for the field.
-Equipped with a solid foundation in programming languages, algorithms, and data structures, I am committed to expanding my knowledge and gaining hands-on experience in software development and engineering. </h4>
+Equipped with a solid foundation in programming languages like C, C++, C# nd python, algorithms, and data structures, I am committed to expanding my knowledge and gaining hands-on experience in software development and engineering. </h4>